Sector-F-Labs/reservoir/book/src/architecture/context-enrichment.md

 # Context Enrichment

-Context enrichment is Reservoir's core mechanism for providing intelligent, memory-aware AI conversations.
-By automatically injecting relevant historical context and recent conversation history into each request, Reservoir gives AI models a persistent memory that improves response quality and maintains conversational continuity across sessions.
+Context enrichment is Reservoir's core mechanism for providing intelligent, memory-aware LLM conversations.
+By automatically injecting relevant historical context and recent conversation history into each request, Reservoir gives LLM models a persistent memory that improves response quality and maintains conversational continuity across sessions.

 ## Overview